LGBTQ rights in Spain: Francoist Spain (1936-1975)

 However, in the 1960s, a clandestine gay scene began to emerge in Barcelona, and in the countercultural centers of Ibiza and Sitges (a town in the province of Barcelona, Catalonia, that remains a highly popular gay tourist destination).
 In the late 1960s and the 1970s, a body of gay literature emerged in Catalan.
 Attitudes in greater Spain began to change with the return to democracy after Franco's death through a cultural movement known as La Movida Madrileña.
 This movement, along with growth of the gay rights movement in the rest of Europe and the Western world, was a large factor in making Spain today one of Europe's most socially tolerant places.

 In 1970, Spanish law provided for a three-year prison sentence for those accused of same-sex sexual intercourse.
 That same year, the Spanish Movement for Homosexual Liberation (Movimiento Español de Liberación Homosexual) was founded.

 Kingdom of Spain (1975–present)

-Politician Pedro Zerolo was one of the most important LGBT activists in the history of Spain and one of the biggest promoters of extending the right to marriage and adoption to same-sex couples in the country.
+Activist Pedro Zerolo was a key figure in the campaign to extend the right to marriage and adoption to same-sex couples in the country.

-Same-sex sexual intercourse was again legalised in Spain in 1979, and this remains its legal status today.
+Same-sex sexual intercourse was again legalised in Spain in 1979, following intense campaigns by activist groups, and this remains its legal status today.
+Trans people continued to be persecuted under the "public scandal" crime and municipal legislation until the end of the 1980s, and continued to face intense discrimination in the decade after that.

 In December 2001, the Spanish Parliament pledged to wipe clean the criminal records of thousands of gay and bisexual men and women who were jailed during Franco's regime.
 The decision meant that sentences for homosexuality and bisexuality were taken off police files.
 Further reparations were made in 2008.